 Over the Border From Kyrgyzstan

-Shangri-La is punctuated by stops at border crossings for more passport checks as we inch closer to China.
-There is the pre-border check in Kyrgyzstan, then the stamp the passport Kyrgyzstan stop, then into No Man's Land and five checks spread over 140 kilometres in China before we actually officially arrive in Xinjiang.
+Shangri-La is punctuated by stops at border crossings for more passport checks, as we inch closer to China and Kashgar, from osh and the Irkeshtam Pass in Kyrgyzstan.
+There is the pre-border check in Kyrgyzstan, then the stamp the passport Kyrgyzstan stop, then into No Man's Land and five checks spread over 140 kilometres in China, before we actually officially arrive in Xinjiang Province.
 We have to change transport again.
 This involves dragging my bag uphill a kilometre and a half to get to the first Chinese checkpoint.
 (I’m beginning to think that this is an endurance test rather than a holiday).
 My passport is inspected 15 times.

 There's a dramatic change of scenery when we do enter China.
 (Well, the border zone.)
-The terrain is still mountainous, but it is brown and barren, with patches of striated rock reminiscent of The Painted Desert.
+The terrain is still impressively mountainous, but the stunning colours have gone.
+It is brown and barren, with patches of striated rock reminiscent of The Painted Desert.
 The road is excellent, but still empty apart from a few Chinese trucks.
-I'm not surprised when getting through the border is such a trial.
+I'm not surprised, when getting through the border is such a trial.
 The Chinese also paid for the new road we followed from Osh to the border.
 They want to extend their haulage network into Europe.
 The Kyrgs took the money, but are wary about too much Chinese influence.
 Perhaps this accounts for all the hassle.

 No hot water this morning.
 Breakfast is in the ex-Russian consulate (built in 1890 and untouched since then by the looks of it) across the road.

-Kashgar is schizophrenic.
-There is an old town (rapidly diminishing as the Chinese bulldoze it) and a new, cuboid high rise town, bisected by a central highway.
-Crumbling mud houses one side, plenty of neon and Chinese characters, red balloons and Chairman Mao on the other.
-The people continue to provide the main interest, on family days out, shopping and touting their wares in the handicraft streets.
-As well as dual carriageway there are scooter lanes divided from the pavement by low fences.
+Today, it has become schizophrenic.
+There is an old town (rapidly diminishing, as the Chinese bulldoze it) and a new, cuboid high rise town, bisected by a central highway.
+Crumbling mud houses one side, plenty of neon and Chinese characters, red balloons and an 18 metre tall Chairman Mao on the other, in The Peoples' Square.
+(The locals refer to him as the Pigeon Keeper).
+As well as dual carriageway, there are scooter lanes divided from the pavement by low fences.
 The fences are generally ignored and drivers and pedestrians use both lanes with impunity.
-As most of the bikes are electric you can't hear them coming, so walking in town is a little fraught.
+As most of the bikes are electric, you can't hear them coming, so walking in town is a little fraught.

 I sleep reasonably after a rocky start.
 The person in the next door room to me has their TV on really loud.
 It's Surat, the tour leader.
 His idea of turning the volume down doesn’t equate with mine.
 I suppose I should be glad for him that his TV works.
 Surprisingly, the Wi-Fi in the hotel is operating, some of the time.
 But many sites, including Google, Hotmail and Twitter are blocked.